The Best Lightweight Vacuum Cleaners for Elderly People of 2023

 Cons

-• No extra accessories or hoses
+• No extra accessories or hoses included with purchase; not as versatile as some other comparable products

-Get the Oreck vacuum cleaner at Walmart.
+Get the Oreck XL2100RHS lightweight vacuum cleaner at Amazon, The Home Depot, or Walmart.

 Best Cordless Stick

-The Best Lightweight Vacuum Cleaners for Elderly Option: Eureka Stylus Lightweight Cordless Vacuum Cleaner
+Eureka NEC380 Stylus Lightweight Cordless Vacuum

-One of the lightest stick vacuums on the market, the Eureka Stylus Vacuum Cleaner weighs just 6.4 pounds.
+One of the lightest stick vacuums on the market, the Eureka Stylus weighs just 6.4 pounds.
 With a generous 45-minute runtime, users can clean multiple rooms with each battery charge.
 A wall mount is included for easy storage.

 The LED headlights illuminate dirt and dust, making them easier to see and pick up.
 Its crevice tool can extract tiny specs of dust in corners, on baseboards, and between sofa cushions.
+It also contains a HEPA filter, making it ideal for those with allergies.

 Product Specs